xibosignage/xibo-manual/source/en/media_module_weather_tiles.md

 {nonwhite}
 {cloud}
+If you are a Xibo in the Cloud customer and would like to use Weather Tiles, please [Open a Ticket](https://support.xibosignage.com/open.php) to enable the Widget.
+{/cloud}

-The Weather Tiles Module is configured for Xibo in the Cloud customers and is provided as part of the service.
-Please skip the installation steps detailed below and proceed to the Add Widget section.
+Once enabled, please skip the installation steps detailed below and proceed to the Add Widget section.

 {/cloud}